aliyun/terraform-provider-alicloud/website/docs/r/hbr_ecs_backup_plan.html.markdown

 page_title: "Alicloud: alicloud_hbr_ecs_backup_plan"
 sidebar_current: "docs-alicloud-resource-hbr-ecs-backup-plan"
 description: |-
-  Provides a Alicloud HBR Ecs Backup Plan resource.
+  Provides a Alicloud Hybrid Backup Recovery (HBR) Ecs Backup Plan resource.
 ---

 # alicloud\_hbr\_ecs\_backup\_plan

 Provides a HBR Ecs Backup Plan resource.

-For information about HBR Ecs Backup Plan and how to use it, see [What is Ecs Backup Plan](https://www.alibabacloud.com/help/doc-detail/186568.htm).
+For information about HBR Ecs Backup Plan and how to use it, see [What is Ecs Backup Plan](https://www.alibabacloud.com/help/doc-detail/186574.htm).

 -> **NOTE:** Available in v1.132.0+.